samgnaniah/integration-studio-examples/README.md

 # Anypoint Conversion Examples

 This repository contains a set of WSO2 Integration Samples for developers with prior experience in MuleSoft products.
-To make things easier we have created a set of samples similar to what you see in Mulesoft [Anypoint Integration Examples repository](https://github.com/mulesoft/anypoint-examples).
-In addition, we have integration samples covering the API management as well as integration use cases.
+These samples are similar to what you see in [MuleSoft Anypoint Integration Examples repository](https://github.com/mulesoft/anypoint-examples).
+These are created to make it easier for developers who are familiar with MuleSoft products to use WSO2 products.
+In addition, we have integration samples covering API Management as well as integration use cases.

 ## Before you begin